-- Cost: According to the most recent numbers from the National Center for Education Statistics, the average program tuition for a master's degree can range from $19,000 for in-state residents at a public university to over $36,000 at a private university.
+According to the most recent numbers from the National Center for Education Statistics, the average program tuition for a graduate degree is $18,416.
 Some professional programs may exceed $100,000, so it's important to verify estimated costs with an admissions counselor.
 Also of note, some colleges charge the same tuition to online students regardless of whether or not they hold in-state residency.
 Please verify with an admissions counselor before applying.

-- Earning Potential: The Bureau of Labor Statistics (BLS) reports that master's degree recipients earn a median weekly salary of $1,434.
-Comparatively, those with a bachelor's degree earn a median weekly salary of $1,198.
-This means that master's degree recipients earn an average of $12,272 more per year than bachelor's degree holders.
+The Bureau of Labor Statistics (BLS) reports that master's degree recipients earn a median weekly salary of $1,497.
+Comparatively, those with a bachelor's degree earn a median weekly salary of $1,248.
+This means that master's degree recipients earn an average of $12,948 more per year than bachelor's degree holders.

-- Professional Aspirations: If you wish to pursue a career as a licensed professional, a master's degree from an accredited institution may be mandatory.
-For example, Licensed Clinical Social Workers must hold a Master of Social Work from a program accredited by the Council on Social Work Education.
+If you wish to pursue a career as a licensed professional, a master's degree from an accredited institution may be mandatory.
+For example, licensed clinical social workers must hold a master of social work from a program accredited by the Council on Social Work Education.
 State licensure requirements can be verified through your state government website.

 Types of Online Master's Degree Programs

-As interest in distance education grows, so do the number of graduate programs offered online.
+As interest in distance education grows, so does the number of graduate programs offered online.
 BestColleges features over 130 unique pages dedicated to online master's degree programs.
 Use the following list to begin your search for a program that meets your goals.

 - Art & Design